OsterfeldTom/TUM_Anthropic_Hackathon/README.md

 8. Time to Market
 9. Team Strength
 10. Risk vs. Return

+> **Note:** Users can customize the weighting of each criterion to align with their specific goals or preferences

 #### Max Planck Research Database - Logic Mill API